-- d) Any recourse to the award of contracts while the action is underway shall be subject to prior written authorisation by the Commission; - e) The beneficiary shall retain sole responsibility for the implementation of the action and for compliance with the provisions of the agreement.
+- a) They may only cover the execution of a limited part of the action; - b) Recourse to the award of contracts must be justified in relation to the nature of the tasks necessary for the implementation of the action; - c) The tasks to be subcontracted and the corresponding estimated costs must be set out in detail in the budget estimate; - d) Any recourse to the award of contracts while the action is underway shall be subject to prior written authorisation by the Commission; - e) The beneficiary shall retain sole responsibility for the implementation of the action and for compliance with the provisions of the agreement.
 The beneficiary must undertake the necessary arrangements to ensure that the subcontractor waives all rights in respect of the Commission under the agreement; - f) The beneficiary must undertake to ensure that the terms, mentioned above, applicable to itself under the agreement are also applicable to the subcontractor.